-- Option 1 Grant the licence as per the application. - Option 2: Grant the licence as per the application with any additional conditions that the Sub-Committee deem reasonable and proportionate to promote the licensing objectives. - Option 3: Refuse the whole or part of the application.
+Option 1: Grant the licence as per the application.

+Option 2: Grant the licence as per the application with any modifications to the proposed hours and/or additional conditions that the Sub-Committee deem reasonable and proportional to promote the licensing objectives.

+Option 3: Refuse the whole or part of the application.